john0x01/react-express-dashboard/README.md

     "taxes": 0.12
 },
 ```
+As outras variáveis mostradas no dashboard são calculadas a partir dessas no banco de dados.
-The other variables displayed on the dashboard are calculated from these in the database
+The other variables displayed on the dashboard are calculated from these in the database.

-### Calculating Variables
+### Calculando Variáveis / Calculating Variables

+Existem duas funções no **Componente App** que usam a constante `backendData` para calcular outras variáveis:
 There are two functions on the **App Component** that use `backendData` to calculate the other variables:
   1. `getChartsArrays` which returns an object containing separated arrays for every month revenue, outgoing and balance
   2. `calculateVariables` which also returns an object containg specific variables of the defined month (if not defined, will be the latest).
-  These are:
-    1. Percentage
-    2. Outgoing
-    3. Gross Profit
-    4. Operating Profit
-    5. Net Profit
+These are **percentage**, **outgoing** (Total Despesas), **grossProfit** (Lucro Bruto), **

 The 1st function is used for the charts and the 2nd for the displayed cards.